yakconsulting/spidersoftdev.github.io/content/posts/2022-01-31-caddy-ssl-error.md

 }
 ```

-But apparently if it's `on_demend_tls` all off domains in the configuration must pass this test.
-So I had to make sure that my regular domains, also passing this test.
+But apparently, if it's `on_demend_tls`, all off domains in the configuration must pass this test.
+So I had to make sure that my regular domains also had to pass this test.

-Just make sure that you remove old certificates because force caddy to get new ones.
+Just remove old certificates because this action forces Caddy to get new ones.
 They are located here:

 `/root/.local/share/caddy/certificates/`